 website

-Thanks to a review in the Manhattan Times this 60 year old pie palace is now my favorite pizza joint in the neighborhood.
+This 60 year old pie palace is one of my favorite pizza joints in the neighborhood.
 The slices are huge, cheesy and satisfying.
 They don’t deliver, but its worth the walk because these guys know pizza.

 121 Dyckman near Post Avenue